 This meant that Caffi’s spell in Formula 1 was over at the age of 28.
 However, he still had plenty to offer and continued to race all over the world in various categories.

-In 2011, Caffi debuted in rally racing, competing in Rallye Monte Carlo with Skoda Fabia S2000 while in 2013 he also entered Dakar Rally.
+In 2012, he also entered Dakar Rally, driving a Fiat Panda 4x4.
+Next year, he returned to Dakar Rally in a truck category and also spent a season in the Brazilian Formula Truck series.
 After that, Alex sporadically appeared in the Historic Grand Prix races and had a considerable success.
 At the same time, Caffi works as an instructor at the Subaru Italia official safety driving and racing school.